-Sidewalks, crossings, and tight-access areas are often the most frustrating part of winter maintenance.
+Parking lots, crossings, and tight-access areas are often the most frustrating part of winter maintenance.
 Uneven surfaces, curbs, and hidden obstacles make it difficult to get a clean scrape without slowing crews down or risking equipment damage.
-Most truck plows are built for roads and lots, not the kind of ground-following work sidewalks demand.
+Most truck plows are built to fit a low budget,and not to fill a gap where there’s a need for better clearing capabilities and all around durability.

 The Arctic RazorBack Full Kit was designed to solve that problem.
-Built with Arctic’s proven sectional technology and a full winged plow system, it gives contractors and municipalities a more efficient way to clear sidewalks and mixed surfaces using a pickup truck.
+Built with Arctic’s proven sectional technology and a full winged plow system, it gives contractors and municipalities a more efficient way to clear parking loads and roadways.
 Below, we break down what the RazorBack Full Kit is, how it works, and where it fits in real-world winter operations across Western Canada.

-A Smarter Way to Handle Sidewalks and Tight Areas
+A Smarter Way to Handle Parking Lots and Tight Areas

 Arctic Snow & Ice Products built the RazorBack Full Kit to close that gap.